BradleyColson/PowerBI_practice/README.md

 # PowerBI_practice

 They key thing to understand is that this is practice.
-With kaggle data sets, or data i found on the internet, there isn't a business problem to solve.
+With kaggle data sets, or data I found on the internet, there isn't a business problem to solve.

 The point here is to show I know how to use the tools.